manojstonybrook/Deduplication-cancer-data/readme.txt

 README
 =============

 Our project is not a portion of JOS and hence it works only on Linux.
+Please look at the report for better understanding of data compression - decompression, hashing, content aware chunking and average size chunking.

 The project folder also contains a default file system where we store the data.